gvwilson/thirdbit/harper.md

     (rather than terms defined in the glossary itself) and tools mentioned in the learner setup instructions in the zip file to compile a list of prerequisite knowledge.
+-   The original proposal had a Feedback section that authors could use to explain where and how they wanted feedback.
+    This proposal assumes [hypothes.is][hypothesis] everywhere.

 An example of a `lesson.md` file is shown below;